-- □ The original digital data source. - Original digital data that has been processed into a standard geospatial data format (cf. section 1.7). - □ Final geospatial datasets stored in a standard geospatial data format (cf. section 1.7), with proper georeferencing and metadata documentation.
-These data represent the completion of a data layer.
+- ☐ The original digital data source. - Original digital data that has been processed into a standard geospatial data format. - ☐ Final geospatial datasets stored in a standard geospatial data format, with proper georeferencing, and metadata documentation.
+These data represent the completion of a model, deliverable, or data layer.
 All metadata shall follow the Federal Geographic Data Committee (FGDC) standard for geospatial metadata documentation.

-3.0 Data Deletion Schedule
+Data Deletion Schedule

 Upon completion/expiration of a grant or contract, all geospatial data produced during the life of the project should be examined by the principal investigator.
 Geospatial data should be inventoried and sorted into one of two general categories (retain or delete).
-If a geospatial dataset satisfies the retention determination described in section 2.0, that data must be retained for archiving.
+If a geospatial dataset satisfies the retention determination described above, that data must be retained for permanent archiving.
 If it does not satisfy the criteria, deletion of the geospatial dataset is at the discretion of the investigator.
-If the principal investigator is unsure of the correct status for a geospatial data set, he/she should contact ISU's Records Management Office for clarification.
+If the principal investigator is unsure of the correct status for a geospatial data set, he/she should contact ISU's GIS Director for clarification.

-4.0 Data Storage Guidelines
+Data Storage Guidelines

+Preliminary backup

-4.1 Preliminary backup: Initially all geospatial data satisfying the criteria set forth in sections 2 and 3 above will be copied to the GIS TReC's spatial library or other data storage/file server meeting the following hardware requirements:
+Initially all geospatial data satisfying the criteria set forth above will be copied to the GIS TreC's spatial library server or other server meeting the following hardware requirements: